 States with the highest risk of tsunamis are Washington, Oregon, California, Hawaii, and Alaska.
-As they do with hurricanes, coastal areas in these states often have marked evacuation routes that you can use during an emergency.
+As they do in locations that frequently experience hurricanes, coastal areas in these states often have marked evacuation routes that you can use during an emergency.
 You should never travel closer to the coast, visit a beach, or try to watch for the waves when there is a tsunami warning.
-If you are close enough to see the wave, or on shore when the water quickly pulls back (a sign that a wave is coming), you are too close and in immediate danger; run as far away as fast as possible.
-You should also avoid rivers and streams that feed into the ocean, as they will also be affected by a tsunami.
+If you are close enough to see the wave, or on shore when the water quickly pulls back (a sign that a wave is coming), you are too close and in immediate danger; run as far away as you can as fast as possible.
+You should also avoid rivers and streams that feed into the ocean, as they will be affected by a tsunami.

 If you feel an earthquake in a coastal area, immediately travel to higher ground, as this may be enough to trigger a tsunami.
 However, tsunamis can be triggered by earthquakes across the globe, so you may not immediately know of the threat.
 Listen to the radio and news stations for information about a possible tsunami.
 If a warning is issued, you should evacuate.
 Your school will also pass along this information.

-Up to 90% of wildfires in the United States begin as a direct result of the negligence of people (leaving a campfire unattended, discarding a cigarette in a dry area, or burning trash) or deliberate acts by people (arson).
+Nearly 85% of wildfires in the United States begin as a direct result of the negligence of people (leaving a campfire unattended, discarding a cigarette in a dry area, or burning trash) or deliberate acts by people (arson).
 The remainder start naturally as the result of lightning strikes or lava flows.
-There are many contributing factors to whether a wildfire can be contained, however.
+Regardless of how a fire starts, there are many contributing factors to whether a wildfire can be contained.
 These include the amount of moisture in the air (the more humid it is, the harder it is to start a fire), the amount of moisture in plants (the more water stored in plants, the harder it is for them to burn), drought levels, lightning activity, the weather (wind can spread fire rapidly), and the landscape (rivers retard the spread of wildfires).
 These all combine to create a fire danger rating.

 When the fire danger rating is high, it means that wildfires will be easy to start and quick to spread.
 No cigarettes should be discarded outdoors and nothing should be burned.
 If the fire danger rating is low, however, wildfires are unlikely to catch and are likely to be easily contained if they do.
 This map shows current wildfire ratings throughout the United States.
 Wildfires can be unpredictable and hard to contain.
 In 2015, over 10 million acres of land burned, and at least 13 firefighters lost their lives.

 If a wildfire approaches your area, depending on the severity, you may be ordered to evacuate.
-If you receive such an order, leave immediately.
+If you receive such an order, grab your pet, pack up the car, and leave immediately.
 Do not stay to try to wait it out or hope that it changes direction; this is putting your life in danger.
-Do not return to the area until after fire officials have given it the all clear.
+Do not return to the area until after fire officials have given the all clear.
 If there are wildfires in the area but you have not yet been ordered to evacuate, maintain constant vigilance.
 Watch TV or listen to the radio for updates and make sure your car has a full tank of gas, just in case the evacuation order does come.
 Know your evacuation route and alert family members of your situation.

 Winter weather and extreme cold can affect many places throughout the United States, including the East Coast, the Midwest, and the Rocky Mountain Region.
 These are not the places where storms exclusively happen, however, and a winter storm can strike anywhere.
 Winter storms can bring strong winds, freezing rain, extreme cold, and buckets of snow.
 Limit your exposure to the outdoors during winter storm events, and if you do need to go out, wear appropriate clothing (winter coats, mittens, hats, scarves, and boots) to protect against frostbite and hypothermia.

 A winter storm on the East Coast in early 2016 left eight people dead, nearly 133,000 people without power, and caused nearly 1,000 car accidents.
-Schools may or may not elect to cancel classes due to extreme cold or winter storms, depending on if the school is residential, temperature and snowfall predictions, and the overall safety of students.
+Schools may or may not elect to cancel classes due to extreme cold or winter storms, depending on whether or not the school is residential, the temperature and snowfall predictions, and the overall safety of students.
 If classes are cancelled, stay inside as much as possible.
 Keep extra food and water in your dorm or apartment, just in case the storm is severe enough that you cannot leave your home and school facilities cannot open.
-Try not to drive until the storm passes due to low visibility and black ice on the roadway.
+Try not to drive until the storm passes due to low visibility and the possibility of black ice on the roadway.